 Comparative analysis, INtegration anD ExemplaRy implEmentation of cLimate smart LAnd use practices on organic soils

 CINDERELLA is a project within the ERA-NET Plus action “Climate Smart Agriculture: Adaptation of agricultural systems in Europe”.

-Conventional agriculture on drained peatlands causes enormous greenhouse gas (GHG) emissions.
-The focus of the CINDERELLA project is research on rewetting of drained peatlands to minimise GHG emissions while maximising ecosystem services.
+Drained organic soils with conventional agriculture release enormous amounts of greenhouse gases (GHGs).
+The focus of the CINDERELLA project is research on rewetting of drained peatlands to minimise GHG emissions while maintaining agricultural businesses and maximising ecosystem services.
 Further, CINDERELLA aims to develop management strategies and disseminating this innovative concept over Europe.
-Paludiculture - Cinderella

 Ecosystems contribute to human welfare and well-being through a range of services.
 The ecosystem services that directly provide people with positive experience are known as cultural.
 The aim of the project is to describe cultural ecosystem services and to show how they can be measured in terms of contribution to quality of life.
 The study will take place in peri-urban wetland areas.
 The project is funded by the Swedish Environmental Protection Agency and conducted in collaboration with Environmental Psychology at Lund University.

 The ´level-adjusted wetland´ is a new type of wetland where the problem of nutrient leakage from arable land is approached from a different perspective.
 The level-adjusted wetland is optimized for retention of nutrients.
 The efficiency is expected to be high when low water levels optimize sedimentation and where flow peaks can be infiltrated in specially designed infiltration banks.
 The contained nutrients can be extracted and used as fertilizers on adjacent fields.
 The pilot facility was completed at Lilla Böslid south of Halmstad in 2014.
 The project is funded by Vinnova.